acutehimanshu/Namaste-Node/notes/lecture-2/README.md

 # Episode-02 | JavaScript on the Server

+Extra Points: Node.js is JavaScript - Not Fully true.
+Node.js is a runtime that executes JavaScript. v8 is both interpreter + JIT compiler.

 ## Q: What is a Server?
 A **server** is essentially a remote computer.
 You can think of it as a computer whose **CPU works remotely**.
 Servers can be accessed over a network to provide **resources** and **services** to other computer programs.